 Grab your coat and a handful of glitter, and enter the land of fog and fabulousness.
 So long, inhibitions; hello, San Francisco.
-Natural Highs California is one grand, sweeping gesture, a long arm cradling the Pacific.
-But then there's San Francisco, that seven-by-seven-mile peninsula that looks like a forefinger pointing upwards.
+Natural Highs If California is one grand, sweeping gesture, a long arm cradling the Pacific, then San Francisco, that seven-by-seven-mile peninsula, is a forefinger pointing upwards.

 Yosemite & the Sierra Nevada